dubsoft/Storybook/Empirical-Integration.md

 provided when you created your application.

 The form url is for the vendor properties of your application.
-In the case of Quill-Writer, the properties we use are for building an individual story.
+In the case of Story Book, the properties we use are for building an individual story.
 The properties we use are the prompt for the story, a list of words/definitions/part of speech, and the number of words required.
 These properties may change in the future.